Walk-in tub statistics 2023

 Some of the most popular features of walk-in tubs include:

 • Safety features: Many walk-in tubs follow the accessibility standards outlined by the Americans with Disabilities Act (ADA).
-Handrails, grab bars, non-slip surfaces, anti-scald valves, low step-in entry and easy control panels can aid mobility and accessibility, reducing the risk of falls and injury.
+Handrails, grab bars, nonslip surfaces, anti-scald valves, low step-in entry and easy control panels can all aid mobility and accessibility, reducing the risk of falls and injury.

 • Therapeutic features: Water and air jets provide a massage-like sensation that can relieve muscle and joint pain and improve circulation.
-Heated seats can also provide relief for achy muscles and promote relaxation.
+Heated seats can also relieve achy muscles and promote relaxation.
 Finally, chromotherapy lighting (multicolor LED lights) can help reduce stress and improve mood.

 • Fill/drainage features: Walk-in tubs can take up to eight minutes to fill and 15 minutes to drain, increasing the time spent in the tub waiting for water to fill or recede.
 However, many walk-in tub models offer quick-fill and quick-drain features that reduce fill and drain times to a few minutes or less.